 6. Check the Traffic Quality

 Traffic equals money.
 More people visiting the website means more money for you.
 It is important that you look for sites that are generating higher revenues.
 You should also check where the traffic is coming from.
 There are countries where traffic is considered more valuable.
-There are certain age groups which are deemed more high-value.
-This must be an important factor in making a purchase decision.
+There are certain age groups that are deemed more high value.
+This must be an important factor to take into consideration when making a purchasing decision.

 7. Check the Amount Needed to Maintain the Website

 You may enjoy a few hundred dollars more each month by buying a website.
 However, if the amount you spend on maintaining it is way more than the amount it generates, it would spell a profit loss for you.
 Therefore, you need to know how much maintenance would cost you.
 You also need to check if experts are required to keep the site running.
 You must also decide how much investment you will put into maintaining the website so that it matches your expectations.

 You also need to know what other people have been saying about the website before you decide to buy it.
 You can’t just jump in without knowing the reputation of the website.
 Otherwise, you may be buying a sinking ship.
 There are testimonial pages that you can check.
 You may also check other sites for a more objective review.
 To make it less biased, try reading more reviews.
 This will offer you a better point of view.

 Of course, you can’t buy a website that’s overly expensive or too cheap.
 According to WordPress.com, the average amount is $2,500 for a basic website.
 Getting a website at just $500 could be really suspicious.
 It might have a really bad reputation that the owner is willing to sell it at that price or there are other hidden charges that will just shock you later on.